-- Translators without Borders has issued a brief on the importance of language in the COVID19 response.
+- Translators without Borders has issued a rapid global assessment of COVID-related information needs and a brief on the importance of language in the COVID19 response.

 - WFP, IFRC and partners UNHCR, IOM, and ICRC have created Hotline-in-a-Box, an inter-agency tool to help any organisation assess, set up, and manage different types of channels to communicate with communities during humanitarian crises.

 - IFRC has released Towards a community-centred approach to preparedness and response in health emergencies.

 - COVID-19 Rapid Assessment Tool, developed by WHO, IFRC and UNICEF.

 - Focus group discussion guide for communitiesdeveloped by IFRC.